I'm a dental hygienist, pyrography artist, avid gardener, writer, vegetarian, world traveler, and many other things!

-Why I'm Passionate About This Topic
+Why I'm Passionate About the Topic of Fluoride

-I'm a dental hygienist (RDH, BS-DH, RF.)
+I'm a dental hygienist (RDH, BS-DH, RF).
 In school, it seemed I was always reading way deeper into topics than both my fellow students and my teachers.
 Instead of going out, I'd stay home and read 30 research articles on whatever dental topic I was curious about at the time.
 It was just a matter of time before I delved into fluoride.

 What I found wading around in all the fluoride literature of the past couple hundred years was that everything I was being taught in school was wrong.
 It was not backed up by science.
 To my horror, what I found instead was that everything was quite the opposite of what they were teaching me.
 What they were teaching me had no foundation in science at all.

 This piqued my interest, to say the least.
 Why would they obscure the truth?
 Why would they do it so deliberately?
 In my free time, I have looked into this topic thoroughly.
-Hopefully my research will help you learn more about this common chemical.
+Hopefully, my research will help you learn more about this common chemical.

 A Short History of Fluoride Use

 Although the most commonly known use of fluoride today is in dentistry, this is a relatively new use.
 Historically, fluoride has been used industrially for hundreds of years.

 Fluoride is commonly used in: